 David Magerman is the president and founder of the Kohelet Foundation.
 Currently, David works as a research scientist at Renaissance Technologies, a hedge fund management firm.
 From 1995 until 2008, David helped design Renaissance’s equities trading system and ultimately served as the head of production.
 David also researched artificial intelligence at the IBM T.J.
 Watson Research Center where he developed statistical methods for understanding speech and language.
 He is a member of the Board of Trustees of Yeshiva University as well as the Board of Overseers of the University of Pennsylvania School of Engineering.
 David and his wife Debra live in Gladwyne, Pennsylvania, with their four children.

-Nancy Bonner is the office manager of the Kohelet Foundation.
+Nancy Bonner is the executive administrator and grants manager of the Kohelet Foundation.
 An experienced administrator, Nancy has worked in project management, executive administration, and budget oversight.
 She has also devoted herself to volunteer work for Devon Preparatory school, serving as president of the Parents Association and chairing major fundraisers.
 Nancy studied finance at New York University.
 She lives with her husband and twin sons in Havertown, Pennsylvania.

 Holly Cohen is the executive director of the Kohelet Foundation.
 Prior to her work at the Kohelet Foundation, Holly operated a solo law practice and volunteered for numerous organizations in the Philadelphia Jewish community.
 Passionate about Jewish education and children, she served as a board member of OROT, The Friendship Circle and Torah Academy of Greater Philadelphia and has provided legal counsel to these organizations.